CompuTec/computec-docs/docs/webup/other/extension-manual-installation.md

 8. Done!
 Now you can see both **CompuTec WebUp Client** and **CompuTec WebUp Manager** extensions on the **Installed extensions** list of your Microsoft Edge browser.

     ![A help screen showing installed webup extensions in Microsoft Edge browser](./media/e5-webup-manual-inst-browser-extension-edge-installed.png)

+9. You can now return to the [main installation guide](https://learn.computec.one/docs/webup/installation-and-activation#step-6-verify-the-integration) and continue with the next steps.

   </TabItem>